Prevention Policy

 The Annual Action Plan (AAP) is a compulsory document resulting from the Global Prevention Plan.
 The JAP describes the concrete actions to be taken in the coming year to achieve the goals set in the GPP.
 This includes specific measures to prevent accidents, improve working conditions and reduce risks.

-Phe employer is responsible for drawing up and implementing the prevention policy.
-He or she must do so in cooperation with the internal or external prevention department and the prevention advisor.
-In enterprises with a Committee for Prevention and Protection at Work (CPPW), the Committee must also be consulted and involved in drawing up the policy.
+In companies with a Committee for Prevention and Protection at Work (CPPW), the Committee must also be consulted and involved in the development of the policy.

 An employer’s failure to comply with the prevention policy can lead to: